SkymouseStudios/skymse-jekyll/_posts/2018-07-10-10-best-apps-for-business-owners.md

 ## 6. Buffer

 I've been using Buffer for almost 2 years now.
 Not only do I like the app but I've come to appreciate the company behind the app.
-They have some cool pricipals and their blog is also pretty great.
+They have some cool principals and their blog is also pretty great.

 I've talked to a lot of people and there are a lot of preferences out there when it comes to social media scheduling.
 We use Buffer for our clients, ourselves and I use it for my personal account.